Nick-ThP/Mern-crud-project/README.md

 This project is a full-stack application in the MERN stack.
+It utilizes JWT to secure authentication.